cocotb/cocotb/documentation/source/building.rst

 .. envvar:: COVERAGE

-    Enable to report python coverage data.
+    Enable to report Python coverage data.
 For some simulators, this will also report HDL coverage.

-    This needs the :mod:`coverage` python module
+    This needs the :mod:`coverage` Python module to be installed.

 .. envvar:: MEMCHECK